molarmanful/RETURN/README.md

 *RETURN* (my favorite stack type in DUP) is a stack-based language inspired by DUP.
 It is an attempt to improve upon DUP in a way that allows more programming tasks to be solved more easily.

 ## Overview
-Nestack is different from other stack-based languages in that there are multiple stacks.
+RETURN is different from other stack-based languages in that there are multiple stacks.
 You get 2 parent stacks, and new children stacks can be created along the way.
 There are different commands to switch between and manipulate stacks.

 ## Commands
 - `0-9`: Push number to stack.
 You may need to separate series of numbers with whitespace.